FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/depin-day-buenos-aires.md

 ---
-title: "DePIN Day Buenos Aires "
+title: "DePIN Day Buenos Aires"
 description: We’re bringing together the builders, thinkers, and investors shaping the future of decentralized infrastructure.
 Join a curated lineup of visionary founders, protocol teams, and ecosystem leaders as they share